 Walkers have this thing here—it’s called the right of way.
-Cars magically stop.
-And not only do they stop at red lights, they stop at cross walks too.
+Cars stop, not only at red lights but also at cross walks.

 Even so, my son thinks I’m gonna get run over.
 He’s noticed when I’m at a cross walk, I just go, without looking.

 —Duh!
 This ain’t Ontario!
-Cars stop for pedestrians in Halifax, dude.
+Cars stop for pedestrians in Halifax.

-Anyway, he’s lectured me a few times about making eye contact with drivers before I cross, to make sure they’ve seen me.
+Anyway, he’s lectured me a few times about making eye contact with drivers before crossing the street.

 Look, I’ve yet to have a problem, except for this one time.

 See, I sort of figured out you don’t really need a cross walk or light to make cars stop.
 If you make like you want to get to the other side of the street, drivers here bend to your will—anywhere.
 So I’ve taken to crossing wherever I wanna cross.

 Anyway, this one time, the car slowed down and the driver hung out the window, leaned over to me and politely said, “Excuse me.
 The cross walk is just back there ma’am.”

 I was fine with being told, just not the ma’am part…

 - On Sunday, I got asked for directions by some cruise ship tourists, and I provided directions the Haligonian way, by walking them where they needed to go, Argyle Street.
 Thank Goddess, I knew where that was because one of my fav eating joints is right next to Argyle Street, Willie’s Poutine… I recommend the medium-sized pulled pork if you’re ever there.
 Yum.